Job offer letter template

 If you had them present a strategy in the final round interview, and their creativity blew you away, then refer to it.
 If the interview panelists had specific positive feedback, share it.

-If you want them to accept the offer then make sure you let them know that they aren’t just one more headcount receiving a mass-produced template.
 With the exception of the odd hypergrowth company hiring fifty people at a time, there’s really no reason to make your offer letters 100 per cent standardised.
 Make it personal.

-4. Information design is your friend 🎨
+4. Information design is your friend

 An employment offer letter is just the tip of an iceberg of information that candidates need to make an informed choice about the role, and to know what to expect if they accept.
-But cramming in detailed information about (for example) options schemes, pension schemes, data security policies, and so on, is only going to lead to information overload and a slower decision-making process.

 Use layering or linking to external documents to give them access to the information they need, without compromising the readability and accessibility of the offer you’re making to them.
-Check out Monzo’s terms and conditions or Juro’s privacy notice for an example of how this might look.

-5. Brand your offer letter 💅
+5. Brand your offer letter

-Any other key company document, like a sales brochure, a fundraising deck or a customer email, would be branded consistently.
-This should be no different – make sure your marketing and design colleagues have signed off on the visual direction, and that your offer letters reflect the most up-to-date public identity of your company.
+An employment offer letter should be no different – make sure your marketing and design colleagues have signed off on the visual direction, and that your offer letters reflect the most up-to-date public identity of your company.

-6. Delight them 😃
+6. Delight them

-The incorporation of delight factors is a hallmark of so many recent successful businesses – companies like Slack, Monzo and Stripe know when to incorporate emojis, illustrations, playful language and personalisation better than anyone.
+Companies like Slack, Monzo and Stripe know when to incorporate emojis, illustrations, playful language and personalisation better than anyone.

 Startups face a tough time competing for talent – one little touch could be the difference between landing a great hire and missing out.

-“With an automated workflow, a feasible end-to-end time for generating, issuing and securing signature on an Offer Letter is less than one hour”
+“With an automated workflow, a feasible end-to-end time for generating, issuing and securing signature on an offer letter is less than one hour”

-8. Automate your offer letters 📈
+8. Automate your offer letters

-“The time I spend replying to candidates and negotiating terms has been reduced by 75 per cent thanks to Juro” HR Business Partner, Curve
+“The time I spend replying to candidates and negotiating terms has been reduced by 75 per cent thanks to Juro” - HR Business Partner, Curve

 How to approach offer letter negotiation

-Once you've sent the candidate an employment offer letter, you have to sit back and wait to hear.
 Most often, candidates will either accept or reject an offer letter outright.
 However, in certain situations, there might be some contract negotiation involved surrounding the terms you provided.
 But what then?

 When you’re trying to secure good candidates, they are likely involved in more than one hiring process, so it’s essential to provide a streamlined experience and to negotiate the best terms for both them and the company.
 We've written a detailed guide on how to negotiate a job offer letter.
 But if you want a few quick and easy tips, keep reading.